Maryland's 6th congressional district

 Maryland's 6th congressional district elects a representative to the United States House of Representatives from the northwest part of the state.
 The district comprises all of Garrett, Allegany, Frederick, and Washington counties as well as a portion of Montgomery County.
-David Trone (D) is its current representative.
+April McClain Delaney (D) is its current representative.

 The previous boundaries of the district were the subject of a Supreme Court lawsuit over partisan gerrymandering.
 The court ruled that taking into account partisan advantage when redistributing is "not judiciable" in federal courts, leaving it to the states.
+In 2012, the district was found to be the ninth least compact congressional district in the United States.